albarron/LumpSTS/README.md

 Include their path in the configuration file lumpSTS.ini<br />

 2. Download Moses tokeniser (or better, ask me for a modified version)<br />
+Include its path in the configuration file lumpSTS.ini<br />

 ```